My Policeman (film)

-My Policeman is a 2022 American romantic drama film based on the 2012 novel of the same name by Bethan Roberts and directed by Michael Grandage.
+My Policeman is a 2022 romantic drama film based on the 2012 novel by Bethan Roberts and directed by Michael Grandage.
 The film stars Harry Styles, Emma Corrin, Gina McKee, Linus Roache, David Dawson, and Rupert Everett.
+It is inspired by the relationship between the writer E. M. Forster and Bob Buckingham.

-My Policeman had its world premiere at the Toronto International Film Festival on 11 September 2022 and was released in the United States on 21 October 2022 by Amazon Studios before its streaming release on 4 November 2022 by Prime Video.
-The film received mixed reviews from critics, who praised Dawson's performance but criticised the direction and the screenplay.
+My Policeman had its world premiere at the Toronto International Film Festival on 11 September 2022 and had a limited global release on 21 October 2022 by Amazon Studios before its streaming release on 4 November 2022 by Prime Video.
+The film received mixed reviews from critics, who praised Dawson's performance but criticized the direction and the screenplay.

 Plot

 Retirees Marion and Tom live in the English seaside town of Peacehaven.
 After learning that their former friend from decades past, Patrick, has suffered a debilitating stroke, Marion agrees to take him into their home and becomes his caregiver.
 Tom resents Marion for allowing him back into their lives and refuses to acknowledge Patrick's existence in the house.
 While sorting through Patrick's belongings, she comes across his journal from the late 1950s, which reflects on his past relationship with Tom.

 In 1957 Brighton, museum curator Patrick Hazelwood meets policeman Tom Burgess after reporting an accident.
-Patrick leaves Tom his business card, and Tom visits him at the museum he works at.
+Patrick leaves Tom his business card, and Tom visits him at the museum where he works.
 Patrick invites Tom to his flat one night to draw him.
 The two have drinks, and Tom initiates physical touch, and they engage in oral sex.
-Afterward, a shaken Tom abruptly leaves.
-Patrick later visits a gay bar one night and begins having sex with a stranger in an alley before they are caught by the police.
+Afterwards, a shaken Tom abruptly leaves.
+Patrick later visits a bar one night and begins having sex with a stranger in an alley before they are caught by the police.
 Patrick manages to run away and finds Tom waiting for him at his flat.
 Tom admits his feelings, and the two have sex, resulting in a passionate romance.